-If you are only first trying cannabis as an adult, you have likely been exposed to many myths about its use from anti-drug education programs like D.A.R.E and the “Just Say No” campaigns of the Reagan era.
+If you’re trying cannabis for the first time as an adult, you’ve probably been exposed to numerous fallacies about its usage thanks to anti-drug education programs like D.A.R.E. and the Reagan-era “Just Say No” campaigns.

 What happens to my body when I smoke weed?